giswqs/whitebox-frontends/README.md

 #### Step 1: Download the toolbox

-1. Go to the [WhiteboxTools-ArcGIS GitHub repo](https://github.com/giswqs/WhiteboxTools-ArcGIS) and Click the green button (**[Clone or download](https://gishub.org/whitebox-arcgis-download)**) on the upper-right corner of the page to download the toolbox as a zip file.
+1. Go to the [WhiteboxTools-ArcGIS GitHub repo](https://github.com/giswqs/WhiteboxTools-ArcGIS) and click the green button (**[Clone or download](https://gishub.org/whitebox-arcgis-download)**) on the upper-right corner of the page to download the toolbox as a zip file.

     ![](https://i.imgur.com/2xQkxCY.png)